 A woman’s life is truly blessed not when she becomes a mother, but when she hears and obeys his Word.
 The crowning glory for a woman (as for a man) is to be a disciple of Jesus Christ.
 This is a woman’s true identity, and the only path to blessedness.
 To base our identity on anything else is to stand on shaky ground.
 But nothing can ever take away from us our calling as disciples of Jesus.Carolyn Custis James, Lost Women of the Bible

 Mary was not blessed (well off) because she was Jesus’ mother.
 She was blessed because she heard his word and obeyed.
 And she indicated this when she responded in obedience (“Let it be to me according to your word”) and became a disciple of the Kingdom of God.

 Like Mary, I am not limited to the role of mother.
 I cannot rest on the laurels of the achievements of my son or find my value in the person he becomes.
-(This is actually what the Apostle John calls the pride of life in I John 2:16, and is not a characteristic of someone in the Kingdom of God.)
 Instead, I am blessed when I attend to and consider the word of God, keep it and obey it.
 As Jesus called Mary to be his disciple, he calls all of us.

 What is your identity based upon?

 How are you blessed according to his definition?